samirettali/blog/content/bio.md

 Hi, I'm Samir and I'm a Computer Science student living in Turin, Italy.
-I'm deeply passionate about programming, hacking, and cryptocurrencies.
+I'm deeply passionate about programming and hacking.

 I play CTFs every now and then and I post my [writeups](/writeups) on the blog.
 You can check some of the code I've written on my